 Before being accepted into the course applicants must:

-- Please apply through an Apprenticeship Network Provider (australianapprenticeships.gov.au) with your employer to organise your apprenticeship/traineeship contract prior to applying for this course (Trainees/Apprentices only)
+- Trainees/School-based apprentices: Please apply through an Apprenticeship Network Provider with their employer to organise an apprenticeship/traineeship contract prior to applying for this course.

 Course Study Units